Communal coping: Influences on communal coping

 Lyon et al. (1998) suggested four factors that influence how people use communal coping – situation, cultural context, characteristics of the personal relationship and sex.
 For instance, in a study on the role of marriage on health behaviors, Lewis, McBride, Pollak et al. (2006) discovered the transformation of motivation influenced how one chooses to help the other cope through a stressor.
-The scholars argued that in the case of romantic relationships, one partner's mere realization that a stressor (e.g. health treat) poses a danger to relationship quality could motivate the need for communal coping.
+The scholars argued that in the case of romantic relationships, one partner's mere realization that a stressor (e.g. health threat) poses a danger to relationship quality could motivate the need for communal coping.

 In addition, the perceived salience of communal coping within certain situations is defined by the severity of the stressor.
 Therefore, the ways individuals define the severity of a problem are likely dependent on (a) the priority or relevance attached to the problem (b) if they are directly or indirectly affected and (c) the decision whether to employ an individual or collective coping strategy.
 In this vein, following their studies on communal coping within postdivorce families, Afifi, Hutchinson, and Krouse (2006, p.
 399) argued the “specific demands or requirement of a stressor” influence the communal coping process.

 The cultural context in which the distressing event occur also influence the salience of communal coping in alleviating the stressor.
 The concepts of collectivism and individualism are often used in cultural comparative studies about a phenomenon.
 Cultures that promote group interest (collectivist cultures) over personal goals (individualist culture) are more likely to invest in communal coping (see Bryer, 1986).
 Given that culture is a way of life, it reflects in the performance of our relationships such as how we define close relationships and depend on these relationships (Lyons et al., 1998).
 Therefore, one can conclude that relationships in which strong relational ties exist will perhaps guarantee better performance of communal coping than relationships without strong relational ties.

 Moreover, the language of the affected individual also influences the coping process.
 Researchers (e.g. Rohrbaugh, Shoham, Skoyen, Jensen, and Mehl, 2012) labeled communal coping language as ‘we – talk’.
 In their studies of addiction and cessation (cigarette and alcohol) due to health threats, Rohrbaugh and colleagues discovered the pronoun used by couples in their study influenced the communal coping outcomes.
 In the cases where couples defined the addiction as “our problem” versus “your problem” or “my problem”, there were implicit adaptive problem-solving outcomes.

 Lastly, gender roles influence the performance of communal coping.
 Wells, Hobfoll and Lavin (1997) suggested the multiple roles some women take on tend to result in stressors.
 However, Women tend to be the fervent giver of social support making members of this gender community an active performer in the communal coping process (Vaux 1985, Bem 1993).
 Lyon et al. (1998) noted women's tendency to give social support to others supersedes receiving support as maintaining relationship quality is important for this group.
 The downside to this sense of responsibility is women manage and overcome their stressor alone which take an emotional and psychological toll.